Construction Data Architecture & Taxonomy

 def validate_account(cls, v: str) -> str:

-if not re.match(r"^[A-Z]{2}-\d{4}$", v):
+if not re.fullmatch(r"[A-Z]{2}-\d{4}", v):

-raise ValueError("Cost account must follow format XX-0000 (e.g., GL-1001)")
+raise ValueError("Cost account must follow 'XX-NNNN' (e.g. GL-1001)")

 return v

-def validate_cost_code_entry(raw_data: dict) -> ConstructionCostCode:
+def validate_cost_code_entry(raw: dict) -> ConstructionCostCode:

 try:

-return ConstructionCostCode(**raw_data)
+return ConstructionCostCode(**raw)

-except ValidationError as e:
+except ValidationError as exc:

 from enum import Enum

-logger = logging.getLogger(__name__)
+logger = logging.getLogger("doc_router")

 class DocumentStatus(str, Enum):